jwtk/jjwt/README.md

 they were out of sync with project or design expectations - all because the PR author didn't first check in with the team first before working on a solution.

-So, please [create a new JJWT issue](https://github.com/jwtk/jjwt/issues/new) first to discuss, and then we can see if (or how) a PR is warranted.
+So, please [create a new JJWT discussion](https://github.com/jwtk/jjwt/discussions) first to discuss, and then we can see easily convert the discussion to an issue and then see if (or how) a PR is warranted.
 Thank you!

 <a name="contributing-help-wanted"></a>
 #### Help Wanted